DateTime Range in Blazor DateTimePicker Component

 Time Restriction

 DateTimePicker provides an option to select a time value within a specified range by using the MinTime and MaxTime properties.
-The MinTime value must always be less than the MaxTime value.
+The MinTime value must be less than the MaxTime value.

 @using Syncfusion.Blazor.Calendars